How to extract files from System Image Backup on Windows 11

 Disk Management detach VHD / Image: Mauro Huculak

-Although the System Image Backup is a suitable option to back up your computer, if you want to back up and restore files individually, you should consider using File History or another type of file backup, such as OneDrive or Windows Backup.
+Although the System Image Backup is a suitable option for backing up your computer, if you want to back up and restore files individually, you should consider using File History or another file backup method, such as OneDrive or Windows Backup.

 About the author